RobertasJan/hello-github/README.md

 # hello-github
 GitHub testing repository

-If lidl was programming language, I'd use it.
+If lidl a was programming language, I'd use it.